uyota/py-prdanlz/README.md

 # Periodic Analyzer - prdanlz

 Prdanlz can refresh data and evaluate rules periodically.
-It fetch data and save to a variable.
+It fetches data and saves to a variable.
 Derivatives are calculated from variables.
 Once all variables are refreshed, each incident rule is evaluated based on variables and derivatives.